deanturpin/germs.dev/posts/repairs.md

 OK, swapped the good barrel into the original no date version but I couldn't get the wheel train bridge back on and _maybe_ broke the pivot on two escape wheels.
 Sadness.
 However, fortunately the ST96 is a very common movement so I have another couple of spares and repairs ones on the way.

+Just to get something wearable, let's just got a running ST96 in the original Rone case.

 ### FHF ST 96-4 (date) -- 1970
 Extremely dirty and smells of rabbits (apparently been in a loft).
 Appears to have been dipped in grease.